LunarWatcher/lunarwatcher.github.io/content/posts/2024-09-12-how-se-killed-the-comment-archive.md

 It seems like a sufficient number of requests, though it's unclear what that means, to the site results in a block.
 For reasons I don't understand, however, 404 pages are more prone to triggering this block.
 For implementation reasons, Boson's underlying chat library [relies on a 404 page](https://github.com/LunarWatcher/stackchat.cpp/blob/master/src/stackchat/StackChat.cpp#L115) to extract the user ID for chat without having to dig into more breakage-prone regexes.
 This is because the user ID may differ from the main site user ID, because chat has been in beta for, what, 12 years or so, so everything is jank.
 This was identified on 2024-09-11, well after migrating away from Stack Exchange chat.

 on 2024-09-12, a few more pages were identified. `curl https://stackoverflow.com/search?q=%5BREPLACE_WITH_TAG%5D+closed%3Ano`, for example, is insta-blocked. `https://stackoverflow.com/questions`, like 404 pages, also triggers after 3 requests, resulting in the fourth request being blocked.
 Like `/questions`, you can currently access one single question in an automated way more or less an unlimited number of times, but if you access three different questions, that results in the fourth unique question being blocked.
-This block is identical to the 404 and `/questions` pages.
+This block is identical to the 404 and `/questions` pages - all subsequent requests are blocked.

-Interestingly, the block from searching does not spread anywhere else. `curl https://stackoverflow.com` immediately after `curl`ing the search page and being blocked does not result in a 429. `curl`ing `/questions` or a 404 page does result in a global CloudFlare block, however.
+Interestingly, the block from searching does not spread anywhere else. `curl https://stackoverflow.com` immediately after `curl`ing the search page and being blocked from search does not result in a 429. `curl`ing `/questions` or a 404 page does result in a global CloudFlare block, however.

 ### Workaround attempts